vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 If you specify an invalid datastore name, `vic-machine create` fails and suggests valid datastores.

-**NOTE**: In the current builds the `container-datastore` option is not enabled.
+**NOTE**: In the current builds the `container-store` option is not enabled.
 As a consequence, container VM files are also stored in the datastore that you designate as the image store.

 <a name="bridge"></a>
 ### `bridge-network` ###

 Short name: `-b`

-The network that container VMs use to communicate with each other.
-You can assign the same bridge network to multiple virtual container hosts.
+A distributed port group that container VMs use to communicate with each other.

-**IMPORTANT** The bridge network is used exclusively by vSphere Integrated Containers.
-You cannot use the network that you specify in the `bridge-network` option as the target for any of the other `vic-machine create` networking options.

-The `bridge-network` option is **optional** when you are deploying a virtual container host to an ESXi host with no vCenter Server.
-In this case, if you do not specify `bridge-network`, `vic-machine` creates a  virtual switch and a port group that each have the same name as the virtual container host.
-You can optionally specify this option to assign an existing port group for use as the bridge network for container VMs.
-You can also optionally specify this option to create a new virtual switch and port group that have a different name to the virtual container host.

 The `bridge-network` option is **mandatory** if you are deploying a virtual container host to vCenter Server.

 In a vCenter Server environment, before you run `vic-machine create`, you must create a distributed virtual switch and a distributed port group.
 You must add the target ESXi host or hosts to the distributed virtual switch.
 For information about how to create a distributed virtual switch and port group, see *Network Requirements* in [Environment Prerequisites for vSphere Integrated Containers Installation](vic_installation_prereqs.md#networkreqs).

 You pass the name of the distributed port group to the `bridge-network` option.
+Each virtual container host requires its own distributed port group.
+Do not share a distributed port group between multiple virtual container hosts.

 If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.

+The `bridge-network` option is **optional** when you are deploying a virtual container host to an ESXi host with no vCenter Server.
+In this case, if you do not specify `bridge-network`, `vic-machine` creates a  virtual switch and a port group that each have the same name as the virtual container host.
+You can optionally specify this option to assign an existing port group for use as the bridge network for container VMs.
+You can also optionally specify this option to create a new virtual switch and port group that have a different name to the virtual container host.

+**IMPORTANT** The bridge network is used exclusively by a virtual container host.
+You cannot use the distributed port group that you specify in the `bridge-network` option as the target for any of the other `vic-machine create` networking options.

 <pre>--bridge-network <i>distributed_port_group_name</i></pre>